acaua/gamelib/README.md

 6.  (optional) Deploy it with now

 To deploy with now you cannot use your local graphql back-end server.
-You can deploy the server with now (see above) and use the url provided by now on the .env file
+You can deploy the server with now (see above) and use the url provided by now on the .env file.
 If your build exceed the now maximum size, you can delete the map file with `rm ./build/static/js/*.map`

 ```
 cd build